Mon – Fri: 9:00am – 5:00pm, Sat: 09:00 am – 02:00pm, Sunday: Closed

 2. Professional Teeth Whitening

-Professional teeth whitening treatments use a stronger bleaching agent than over-the-counter products.
+Professional whitening treatments use a stronger bleaching agent than over-the-counter products.
 These treatments are typically performed in a dental office or clinic and can provide more dramatic results.

 3. Laser Teeth Whitening